brakmic/BarcodeScanner/README.md

 This demo utilizes Cordova's <a href=https://github.com/wildabeast/BarcodeScanner"">barcode plugin</a>, <a href="http://knockoutjs.com/" target="_blank">KnockoutJS</a> and a RESTful Service from <a href="http://www.outpan.com" target="_blank">Outpan.com</a> to gather Product information.

+We, at <a href="http://www.advarics.net">advarics GmbH</a>, use similar techniques plus some UI-frameworks, like Telerik's Kendo or DevExpress, to provide our customers instant information regarding their products & sales.
+This example wants to show how easy a barcode scanner can be developed without touching the device-specific languages (Java, Objective-C) and environments (Android, iOS).

+Thanks to Cordova and Microsoft's Visual Studio Tools the development of mobile apps is straightforward and easy.
+Of course, the current VS Tools are in CTP and I encountered some problems while trying to run the App in the Android emulator.
+However, I expect them to disappear when the final version arrives.

+**Prerequisites: API-Key**

-To be able to use the Service a valid (free) registration is needed.
-After the registration the generated API-Key should be inserted in *scripts/modules/scanner.js*
+*To be able to use the Product-Service from Outpan.com a valid (free) registration is needed.
+After the registration the generated API-Key should be inserted in scripts/modules/scanner.js*

-**API-Key**

 <img src="http://o33.imgup.net/api_key7850.png" />

 To compile the solution <a href="http://www.visualstudio.com/en-us/explore/cordova-vs.aspx">VS 2013 Tools for Apache Cordova - CTP3</a> must be installed.

-This installer will download the Cordova runtime, SDKs etc. If you already have Android SDK/NDK you can change their paths in:
+This installer will download the Cordova runtime, SDKs etc. If you already have the Android SDKs/NDKs you can change their paths in:

 *Tools/Options/Tools for Apache Cordova*